-Recruiting team members not only reduces the burden for those handling the bulk of the escalations, it enables other employees to have a direct link to the voice of the customer.
+Recruiting team members not only reduces the burden for those handling the bulk of the escalations, but it also enables other employees to have a direct link to the voice of the customer.

 The most successful businesses incorporate customer input into nearly everything they do – how they invest, how they allocate resources, how they structure their team, how they hire, how they compensate, and so on.

-4. Elevate your company’s culture of customer service excellence.
+Elevate your company’s culture of customer service excellence